TTV is the sum of all transaction activity, paid orders, service fees, add-ons, and refunds within a given period.

 - Launch new revenue streams or payment options

-Runway supports teams with:
+Runway supports cross-functional planning with:

 - Dashboards that highlight TTV drivers and trends